 “Establishing a good relationship with other webmasters.“

-Yes, that’s the one most important benefit I want you to focus on achieving while you’re leaving comments on other blogs.
+Yes, that’s the most important benefit I want you to focus on achieving while leaving comments on other blogs.

 This is because driving massive relevant blog traffic comes from two important factors:

 The more meaningful, effective connections you have, the more your blog grows.